 On the flip side, it has also been observed that some patients experience increased occurrences of asthma attacks because of the chemicals used in the pools.
 Thus, it’s best to consult your doctor to figure out what would be ideal for you.

-10. Mood changer –
+10. Mood Changer –

 Swimming regularly with a group of like-minded people is known to boost the mood and give spurts of happiness.
+Swimming keeps the body aligned with the mind and keeps both refreshed and rejuvenated.

-11. Safe for pregnancy –
+11. Safe for Pregnancy –

 Yes, it is true – benefits for swimming for pregnant women are many.
 Expecting mothers can also gain immense benefits from this wonderful form of exercise.
 Many studies prove that pregnant women who practiced swimming during their early and mid-periods of pregnancy showed lower risks related to congenital defects and preterm labor.
 However, it’s best to gain the advice of your gynecologist before commencing with this activity especially if you are experiencing any complications during your pregnancy.

-12. Fun and affordable –
+12. Fun and Affordable –

 Swimming is not only great fun, but it’s also highly affordable too.
 Just Google for pools near you and you are sure to hit upon many recreational centers in and around your area.